 Kate over at Gluten Free Alchemist has a range of delicious desserts to choose from - take your pick!
 I think the White Chocolate Panna Cotta served with Honey-Roasted Figs & Walnuts looks incredible and super festive!
 This gluten free Winter Ginger and Pear Trifle also looks fantastic, and the perfect post-Christmas meal treat.
 And this Gluten Free Salted Caramel Tart from Rebecca at Glutarama looks simply divine!

-And if you’re still on the hunt, why not give my Gluten Free Maple Sunrise Cheesecake a go?
-Or this Gluten Free Baked New York Cheesecake from Becky at Gluten Free Cuppa Tea.
-Cheesecake is definitely a great shout for a festive dessert everyone will love!
+And if you're still on the hunt, why not give my Gluten Free Maple Sunrise Cheesecake or my Gluten Free Meltos Cheesecake is definitely a great shout for a festive dessert everyone will love!

 Edible gluten free Christmas gift ideas